-Somerville Public Schools strives to match volunteers with meaningful opportunities that will best support student learning and enrichment.
-Help us match you with a great opportunity and track our progress by self-registering on SPS VolunteerMatters.
+Somerville Public Schools strives to match volunteers with meaningful opportunities that will best support student learning and meeting needs of the whole child/student.
+Weekly volunteers: help us match you with a great opportunity and track our progress by self-registering on SPS VolunteerMatters.

 2. Attend a Volunteer Orientation